Nitheeshskumar/TestGenR-ai/README.md

 1. The TestGenR config panel is built using **Forge UI kit**
 2. TestGenR testcases is added as an **issuePanel** and is developed using **Custom UI** following **Atlaskit design system**, **resolver** that uses **Properties API**.
-3. The backend is developed in nodejs using **Forge API** and the generation of testcases is done using **OpenAi gpt3.5-turbo** model.
+3. The backend is developed in nodejs using **Forge API** and the generation of testcases is done using **OpenAI gpt3.5-turbo** model.

 ## Challenges we ran into